 Is your child at risk for “Nature Deficit Disorder”?
-Richard Louv, author of Last Child in the Woods: Saving Our Children From Nature Deficit Disorder, coined this term which describes the growing social phenomenon of spending more time indoors with technology instead of outdoors in nature.
-Over the last couple of decades, it has become more challenging to stay connected to nature in Calgary.
-Many Calgarians now choose to live in high-density housing like a condo townhouse or apartment.
+Richard Louv, author of Last Child in the Woods: Saving Our Children From Nature Deficit Disorder, coined this term which describes the growing social phenomenon of spending more time indoors with technology instead of outdoors in nature doing activities.
+Over the last couple of decades, it has become more challenging to stay connected to nature activities and enjoy healthy living in Calgary.
+Many in Calgary now choose to live in high-density housing like a condo townhouse or apartment.
 This may be an economical or a personal lifestyle choice.
-Whatever the reason, it makes it more difficult to find safe, natural play spaces for children.
+Whatever the reason, it makes it more difficult to find safe after school activities in Calgary with natural play spaces for children.

 Some examples of these health benefits are: